godotengine/godot-docs/tutorials/2d/using_tilesets.rst

 If relying on automatic tiles creation (like we're about to do here), you must set the tile size **before** creating the *atlas*.
-The atlas will determine which tiles from the tilesheet can be added to a TileMap node (as not every part of the image may be a valid tile).
+The atlas will determine which tiles from the tilesheet can be added to a TileMapLayer node (as not every part of the image may be a valid tile).

 Open the **TileSet** panel at the bottom of the editor, then click and drag the